nextstrain/nextstrain-walkthrough/README.md

 Note the differences from the previous Auspice dataset:

 - Clade labels have been added.
-- Country has been inferred for internal nodes.
+- Country and region have been inferred for internal nodes.
 - Hovering over tips and branches shows mutation information.
 - There are two new panels, **Map** and **Entropy**.